Helpful Gardening Tips

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 |Ships Year Round|

 Cohosh Plant Benefits

 The herb known to the public as Blue Cohosh for years has many uses for female gynecological issues.
-The plant that the grass has also been known to be given the name Squaw Root and is part of the group of plant life called the Caulophyllum thalictroides.The plant has vibrant green leaves that form a sort of Tulip like shape.
+The plant that the grass has also been known to be given the name Squaw Root and is part of the group of plant life called the Caulophyllum thalictroides.
+Cohosh Plants has vibrant green leaves that form a sort of Tulip like shape.
 In the center of these leaves are a bunch of small flowers.
 These flowers tend to vary in color from being bright yellow to green.
 The blossoms of the plant tend to grow mostly in Spring.
 The mature height of this perennial plant can get as high as 32 inches in height.
 However, the coveted fruit which the plant creates which resembles that of a rich dark blueberry isn't ripe till September.
 It is this fruit that cultivates for medicinal purposes.

-The Cohosh plant is native to eastern North America.
+Cohosh Plants is native to eastern North America.
 It is a flowering plant that is an excellent addition to any landscape area; it does well in zones 3,5,6,7, and 8.
 The white flowers that look like candles are beautiful and will bloom in June and sometimes even late September.
 The species will grow to 4 feet upwards to 6 feet vertical, has dark green foliage that lasts the whole growing season, and needs partial shade.
 If you have a shade garden, this would be an excellent pick for your area.